EOSIO/eosio-explorer/README.md

 Out of the box, Amazon Linux will use an outdated version of Docker which this application currently does not support.

 In order to install the tool properly, you will need to manually install the latest stable version of Docker using binaries.
+You can find the relevant binaries [here](https://docs.docker.com/install/linux/docker-ce/binaries/).

 Finally, this requires the instance to be able to run or open headless Chrome in a sandbox.